red line

 How Do I Create a Search Bar?

-With a Wordpress website, the bar and search results are relatively easy to plug in as an archive template, because they’re already part of the WP environment.
+With a WordPress website, the bar and search results are relatively easy to plug in as an archive template, because they’re already part of the WP environment.
 There are, of course, search bars that range from the very basic, to the more complex–for example, a search bar with auto-suggest, or a search bar that becomes a full-screen takeover.

 There are a lot of options for search bars, and with Elementor websites (a Solid Digital favorite) there are plenty of add-ons.
 For example: